NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Head of the Night Parade.md

 You remember the revelry of the Night Parade and call them to your aid in a riotous display.
-You Perform and cast 8th-rank [[Spells/Mad Monkeys|Mad Monkeys]] three times, except that the spell calls various apparitions such as dancing tsukumogami or drinking oni rather than monkeys.
+You Perform and cast 8th-rank [[Mad Monkeys|Mad Monkeys]] three times, except that the spell calls various apparitions such as dancing tsukumogami or drinking oni rather than monkeys.
 Each casting can produce a different kind of mischief.
 You can Sustain all three Spells each round using a single Perform action.

 *Source: Pathfinder #168: King of the Mountain*
 *OGL*